PatriciaCardoso2002/KMS/KMS/README.md

 ## Running the program

 To run the program you need to run `./kms` and `./key_provider` in distinct terminals.
+To run the app you need to run `./appA` in another terminal.
+It works just as the key provider but connects to the kms' north interface and requests keys.
+They can (and should) run all at the same time.

 ## Input Parameters